GreshamLab/Saaz_ScERG11CNV/README.md

 ### Supplementary Visualization Scripts

+The perbase.txt files used as input for some of these codes are ~250MB in size and ccannot be uploaded here.
+They can be generated as described in the Methods section of the manuscript, from sorted BAM files, using the bedtools genomecov command with the -d flag.

 | Script | Figure(s) | Description | Input Data |
 |--------|-----------|-------------|------------|
 | `Depth_visualisation_comparison_May82025.Rmd` | Fig. 4 | Genome-wide read depth visualization: ancestral strain vs. CNV strain | perbase files |